kuhlman-labs/gh-ghes-2-ghec/README.md

-# GitHub GHES to GHEC Migration Tool
+# GitHub GHES to GHEC Migration Server

 A server application that provides an HTTP API for migrating repositories from GitHub Enterprise Server (GHES) to GitHub Enterprise Cloud (GHEC).
 The server handles repository migrations asynchronously, provides real-time status updates, and supports webhook notifications for migration progress.